wmcz/WMCZ-scripts/National-Authorities-GREL-scripts-for-OpenRefine.md

 		)
 	).join("|")
 ```
-Same for birth names (P1477), just replace occurences of "Pseudonym" in the script with "Rodné jméno".
+Same for birth names (P1477) or married names (P2562), just replace occurences of "Pseudonym" in the script with "Rodné jméno" or "Jméno získané sňatkem".

 ### 100abq 678a - Czech description